gigi81/dotnet-newrepo/README.md

 mkdir Organization.Project
 cd Organization.Project
 #then create the init.json file (this file is used to specify a few settings like your github username
-dotnet newrepo init
+newrepo init
-#customize the init.json file with your settings, then run
+#customize the init.json file with your settings
+notepad init.jsonn
+#then finally create the repo
-dotnet newrepo
+newrepo
 ```

 ## Contributing